Frequently Asked Questions

 What payment methods do you accept?

-We accept all major credit and debit cards (Visa, Mastercard, Amex) through Stripe.
+We accept all major credit and debit cards (Visa, Mastercard, Amex, Diners Club), plus Link, Amazon Pay, Revolut Pay, and Klarna—all through Stripe.
 We do not store card details—Stripe handles all payment processing securely.

 Is there a long-term commitment?